I am one of the co-founders of the current iteration of Positive Impact Magazine.

 However, based on all the evidence available at the moment, I cannot see any reason or justification for this police officer to have shot Jacob Blake seven times in the back.
 None.

-There is also no justification at all for a 17 year old vigilante, pretend tough guy, hero want-to-be, to have killed two people and seriously wounded another.
+I can also see no justification at all for a 17 year old vigilante, pretend tough guy, hero want-to-be, to have killed two people and seriously wounded another.
 None.

 Such people are not wanted in Kenosha.